ccbrown/cloud-snitch/README.md

 Errors are highlighted, so you can quickly spot suspicious behavior or bugs in your code.

-Take the investigation further with links into to your CloudTrail event history.
+Take the investigation further with quick links into to your CloudTrail event history.

 ## Open Source or SaaS